iamcrjones/CameronJones_T1A2/README.md

 ## Components

-Many components were designed so that interaction with my portfolio is intuitive:
+Many components were designed so that interaction with my portfolio is memorable:

 * Nav bar allows users to navigate the website and navigate
-* Social icons which are used as a means of contact with others
+* Footer with social icons which are used as a means of contact with others
 * Cards with previews of blog posts that link to the full article
-* Buttons to be able to tell exactly what is a link in some components
-* Hover functions allow the user to know if their cursor is focusing on an element that
+* Main to contain content styling and keep separate from body content

 ## Sitemap